wazuh/wazuh-documentation/source/user-manual/files-backup/wazuh-central-components.rst

       /var/ossec/var/db/agents/ \
       /var/ossec/var/multigroups/ $bkp_folder

 #.
 Back up your custom files.
-You need to adjust the command first by using the names of your own custom files.
+If you have custom active responses, CDB lists, integrations or wodles, adapt the following command accordingly and copy them in the backup folder.

    .. code-block:: console